 (define (slow-matcher str) (regexp-match? "[0-9]+" str)) (define (fast-matcher str) (regexp-match? #rx"[0-9]+" str)) (define (make-slow-matcher pattern-str) (lambda (str) (regexp-match? pattern-str str))) (define (make-fast-matcher pattern-str) (define pattern-rx (regexp pattern-str)) (lambda (str) (regexp-match? pattern-rx str)))

-The Racket implementation is available in three variants: 3m, CGC, and CS.
-The 3m and CS variants use a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
+The 3m (default) and CS Racket virtual machines each use a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
 The CGC variant uses a conservative garbage collector which facilitates interaction with C code at the expense of both precision and speed for Racket memory management.
-The 3m variant is currently the standard one.

 (let loop ([n 40000000] [prev-thunk (lambda () #f)]) (if (zero? n) (prev-thunk) (loop (sub1 n) (lambda () n))))